Part of the Children with Disability NZ network:

 Loose-fill bark surfaces can create difficulties for many children and families, particularly when mobility aids, wheelchairs, walkers, or sensory regulation needs are involved.

-Bark shifts, moves, creates uneven surfaces, and can become difficult to navigate safely.
+Bark shifts, moves, and creates uneven surfaces, making it difficult to navigate safely.

 Accessible surfacing systems provide: